shivampathak86/ExlTestRepo/README.md

  *****************************************************************
  **Github repo mapping**
-  easiest way
-  Sign in to https://github.com/ and login search for my repo : https://github.com/shivampathak86/ExlTestRepo Now option to map repo will come , under code button > Open Github desktop version it will download github deskptop client ( insatll only in case not done already)
+  Sign in to https://github.com/ and search for my repo : https://github.com/shivampathak86/ExlTestRepo Now option to map repo will come , under code button > Open Github desktop version it will download github deskptop client ( insatll only in case not done already)